openkim/KIMkit/README.md

 enhancements being that it (1) allows for comments and (2) treats commas as whitespace enabling easier templating.

+- MongoDB

+**KIMkit** uses a MongoDB database backend to store user information, and metadata about items stored in **KIMkit**.
+Official installation instructions for your system can be found at https://www.mongodb.com/docs/manual/installation/

 ## Post-Install Setup

 **KIMkit** allows for a subset of users with elevated privleges, used to manage global configuration settings, and